citp/privacy-policy-historical/g/gl/glo/globalgraphics.com.md

-> *The following text is extracted and transformed from the globalgraphics.com privacy policy that was archived on 2015-11-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151108103554id_/http%3A//www.globalgraphics.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the globalgraphics.com privacy policy that was archived on 2016-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160610080038id_/http%3A//www.globalgraphics.com/privacy) for the most accurate reproduction.*

-# Global Graphics Software privacy policy
+# Global Graphics :: Privacy

 Global Graphics Software Limited (hereinafter "Global Graphics") is committed to protecting your privacy in accordance with this online privacy policy as amended from time to time (“Privacy Policy”).
 Global Graphics will only use the information that we collect about you lawfully (in accordance with the Data Protection Act 1998).